-Of all the organisations that have to work with The Environment Act 2021, the greatest challenge and obligation fall on the local planning authorities.
-Devlopers and landowners apply the new law to specific projects but local planners must know every aspect of the law and planning policy.
-Civity, as an ecology consultant, has followed every stage of the framing and passing of the Act and is, therefore, fully qualified to advise and support local planning authorities.
+Of all the organisations that have to work with The Environment Act 2021, the greatest challenge and obligation fall on the local planning authorities for sustainable development.
+Developers and landowners apply the new law to specific projects but local planners must know every aspect of the law and planning policy.
+Civity has an ecology consultant who has followed every stage of the framing and passing of the Act and is, therefore, fully qualified to advise and support local planning authorities.
+For expert guidance on biodiversity net gain, consider consulting a Biodiversity Net Gain Company.

-The Environment Act demands a biodiversity gain plan that covers the adverse impacts on habitats on the development site and how onsite or offsite Biodiversity Credits can offset them.
+The Environment Act demands a biodiversity net gain plan that covers the adverse impacts on habitats on the development site and how onsite or offsite Biodiversity Units can offset them.

 Key to Biodiversity Net Gain

-Biodiversity Credits scheme can be delivered onsite or offsite.
+Biodiversity Units scheme can be delivered onsite or offsite.
 (See below)

 Habitats must be entered on the National Register for net gain delivery sites.